 2011 Thorpe Menn Award goes to Christie Hodgen

-The finalists for this year’s award were Tasha Haas for Certain Dawn, Inevitable Dawn and Barbara Stuber, Crossing the Tracks.
+The 2011 award went to Christie Hodgen for Elegies for the Brokenhearted.
+The finalists were Tasha Haas for Certain Dawn, Inevitable Dawn, and Barbara Stuber, Crossing the Tracks.

 Candice Millard, distinguished local author, delivered the keynote address, and captivated the audience with details about her new book, The Destiny of the Republic: A Tale of Madness, Medicine & the Murder of a President.